sdd/kiddo/README.md

 ### `ImmutableKdTree` + `rkyv`

-The v5 `ImmutableKdTree` uses an Aligned Vec internally for storing stem nodes.
-It is not possible to zero-copy deserialize into an Aligned Vec with `rkyv` as there is no guarantee that the stem vec in the underlying buffer respects the alignment.
+The v5 [`ImmutableKdTree`](https://docs.rs/kiddo/5.0.0/kiddo/type.ImmutableKdTree.html) used an Aligned Vec internally for storing stem nodes.
+It was not possible to zero-copy deserialize into an Aligned Vec with `rkyv` as there is no guarantee that the stem vec in the underlying buffer respects the alignment.
-As such, unfortunately this means that `ImmutableKdTree` itself can't be fully zero-copy serialized / deserialized, but there are some related types that are provided that allow zero-copy deserialization to be performed for all other parts of the tree except for the stems, which themselves get copied into an aligned array from the buffer.
+As such, unfortunately this meant that [`ImmutableKdTree`](https://docs.rs/kiddo/5.0.0/kiddo/type.ImmutableKdTree.html) itself couldn't be fully zero-copy serialized / deserialized, but there were some related types that were provided that allowed zero-copy deserialization to be performed for all other parts of the tree except for the stems, which themselves got copied into an aligned array from the buffer.
-In practice this is still very fast as the stems are only a very small part of the overall tree.
+In practice this was still very fast as the stems were only a very small part of the overall tree.

 See `immutable-rkyv-serialize` and `immutable-rkyv-deserialize` in the examples for how to do this.

 ## v3.x

 Version 3.x changed the distance metrics syntax, switching from function pointers to a trait-based approach that permitted some ergonomics and performance improvements.
-This is a breaking change though: whereas prior to v3, you may have had queries that look like this:
+This was a breaking change though: whereas prior to v3, you may have had queries that looked like this:

 ```
 use kiddo::distance::squared_euclidean;
 let result = kdtree.nearest_one(&[0f64, 0f64], &squared_euclidean);
 ```

-Now for v3 onwards, you'll need to switch to this syntax:
+For v3 onwards, you needed to switch to this syntax:

 ```
 use kiddo::SquaredEuclidean;
 let result = kdtree.nearest_one::<SquaredEuclidean>(&[0f64, 0f64]);
 ```

-V3 also introduces the [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) variant.
-Designed for use cases where all the points that you need to add to the tree are known up-front, and no modifications need to be made after the tree is initially populated.
+V3 also introduced the [`ImmutableKdTree`](https://docs.rs/kiddo/3.0.0/kiddo/type.ImmutableKdTree.html) variant.
+It was designed for use cases where all the points that you needed to add to the tree were known up-front, and no modifications needed to be made after the tree was initially populated.
-[`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) balances and optimises the tree at construction time, ensuring much more efficient memory usage (and a correspondingly smaller size on-disk for serialized trees).
-Since the interior nodes of the [`ImmutableKdTree`](`immutable::float::kdtree::ImmutableKdTree`) also take up less space in memory, more of them can fit in the CPU cache, potentially improving performance in some cases.
+[`ImmutableKdTree`](https://docs.rs/kiddo/3.0.0/kiddo/type.ImmutableKdTree.html) balanced and optimised the tree at construction time, ensuring much more efficient memory usage (and a correspondingly smaller size on-disk for serialized trees).
+Since the interior nodes of the [`ImmutableKdTree`](https://docs.rs/kiddo/3.0.0/kiddo/type.ImmutableKdTree.html) also took up less space in memory, more of them could fit in the CPU cache, potentially improving performance in some cases.

 ## v2.x